MiloMindbender/UE4VirtualProduction/VPStudio/README.md

 This release REQUIRES Unreal 4.26 or higher.

-It MIGHT work on 4.27 preview but has NOT BEEN TESTED
+It appears to work on 4.27 preview but WILL NOT be fully tested till the release version.

-In 5.0.0 early access video input does not seem to work yet, so you can't do Virtual Production on it.
+In 5.0.0 early access 2 video input stops working when you press play, so you can't use it.

 # What's new in Release 9 [latest release here](https://github.com/MiloMindbender/UE4VirtualProduction/releases)

+* Added roll adjustment to autorig.

 # What's new in Release 8 [latest release here](https://github.com/MiloMindbender/UE4VirtualProduction/releases)